I am a writer and a creative mentor. I help women discover their inner expression and find their authentic voice.

 Writing has been instrumental in helping me process all that I think and feel, as well as giving chinks of light to the darkness and depression that occasionally still come to visit me.
 I am honest about all of my experiences, from joy to anxiety.
 I don’t edit out any of my story and I encourage you not to either.

 I have a passion for chai tea (always the tea bag, never the latte) and good chocolate.
 I’m soothed by candles and classical music and I’m energized by people who pursue their passions.

 Some of my most poetic pieces of work have been prompted by my friend, Ms. Pinot Grigio.
 (I always believe in giving credit where it’s due.)

 I prefer to celebrate other women rather than view them as my competition.
 I believe that we are as much a sistersong as a sisterhood – each woman adds her own beautiful verse.

 I’m much more interested in living an authentic life than I am by the less legitimate ‘likes’ that the digital age has declared to be our self esteem guide.

-Sometimes the shouty energy vampires that I put in that tight jar start creating trouble.
+Sometimes the shouty energy vampires that I put in that No Longer Required jar start creating trouble.
 They demand to be set free so they can run riotously around my mind.
 Whenever that happens I create something.
 Anything.
 I take my fear and turn it into my fierce.
 I love a bit of alchemy.